hemant-sw/k8s/Kubernetes-basics.md

              - kubectl create ns testing

         - we can create pod with same name in two different namspace like below we did in dev and testing namepaces
-             - kubectl create deploy saiyam --image=nginx -n testing
+             - kubectl create deploy hemant --image=nginx -n testing
-             - kubectl create deploy saiyam --image=nginx -n dev
+             - kubectl create deploy hemant --image=nginx -n dev

         - To view all namespaces use this command